maps-as-data/mapreader-workshop/README.md

 2. **Patch Classification (IIIF)**: `iiif_classification_dh_july_2025_colab.ipynb` & `iiif_classification_dh_july_2025_local.ipynb`.
 Task: automatically classify regions of historical maps available as IIIF resources (using an example from the [Leventhal Map & Education Center](https://collections.leventhalmap.org/)).
 3. **Text Spotting**: `iiif_textspotting_geor_dh_july_2025_colab.ipynb` & `iiif_textspotting_geor_dh_july_2025_local.ipynb`.
 Task: detect and recognize text on historical maps using a pre-trained text spotting model.
 This notebook uses the same Leventhal Collection IIIF map as the previous notebook.

+Today, we are only going to review the **Patch Classification (XYZ tiles)** and **Text Spotting** notebooks, but you can try notebook #2 later!

-*But first, let's get the notebooks set up.*
+*First, let's get the notebooks set up.*

 ## Setup
 Follow the instructions below to set up the notebook on Google Colab (**recommended**), in Docker, or locally.

-There are Colab versions today for all notebooks.
+There are Colab versions for all notebooks.
+Use these unless you are familiar with using notebooks locally or via Docker.

 There are also `local` version for both iiif notebooks (patch classification & text spotting).
-In the Colab versions of those notebooks, there will be some potential errors depending on your Colab runtime.
-You also cannot scale up your text spotting to the entire image, or the notebook will crash :) Use the local versions if you want more flexibility.
+In the Colab versions of both iiif notebooks, there may be errors depending on your Colab runtime.
+You also cannot scale up your text spotting to the entire image, or the notebook will likely crash :) Use the local versions if you want more flexibility.

 - [Option 1: Google Colab](#option-1-Google-Colab)
 - [Detailed instructions for setting up Colab](#detailed-instructions-for-setting-up-Colab)